11. Sharing research

 Concepts and strategies

-R (or Python) research projects that take advantage of Quarto websites have access to a wide range of tools for sharing research.
-First, the entire research tool chain can be published as a website, which is a great way to share the research process.
+R research projects that take advantage of Quarto websites have access to a wide range of tools for sharing research.
+First, the entire research tool chain can be published as a website, which is a great way to share the research process in an easily perusable format.
 Second, the website can be used to share the research findings in particular formats including articles and presentations.
 Let’s focus in on these later formats and discuss strategies for setting up and formatting research articles and presentations.

 We will assume the project directory structure in Snippet 1.